PhluantMobile/dojo_js/README.md

 Phluant Mobile is committed to helping our clients in successfully using this framework to design and develop their mobile advertisements.
 Please feel free to utilize this repository's [issue tracker](../../issues) for general feedback, feature requests, bug reports, tech support questions, etc.  See a bug and know how to fix it, or know how to make this repository better?
 Please feel free to make a fork, make necessary modifications, and submit a pull request to us.

 [top](#dojo-framework-library)

 ---

+### Contributing and Testing

+If you would like to contribute an improvement or a bug fix, please:

+* Ensure all code passes [jshint](http://jshint.com/)
+* Ensure all functionality works in both mobile web and MRAID (in-app) environments

+---